cirens-utd/turtlebot_controller/src/agent_control/readme.md

 This can be overriden to determin what the robot will do when the controller is completed.
 By default, the robot will face to have a heading of Pi.

+### check_neighbors_finished
+This will go through and see if all the neighbors are finished.
+When they are, it will set self.neighbors_completed to True

 ### new_controller
-This can be called to reset all the values back to their default and start a new controller
+This can be called to reset all the values back to their default and start a new controller.
+You can change restart_start_position to False if you don't want all robots to go through the ready sequance again

 ## Agent Property
 - self.robot_ready